toddknoblock/ista422/TKnoblock_Disc5_Lab04.md

 ## Exercise 3:  Stopping the Resource
 ### Task 1:  Stop the Web App
+	* Note:  Stop the Web App at the conclusion of each workday.
+This will suspend any additional charges.
 1. On Dashboard, click the newly created Web App tile
 2. Within App Service, click "Stop" on the menu bar
 3. Confirm the action to stop the web app